 - 3.5 ounces salted butter (diced)

 - Coriander (small bunch including stalks, roughly chopped)

-- Boil the linguine until al dente in a big pot of salted boiling water.
+- Boil the linguine until al dente in a big and high-quality pasta pot with salted boiling water.
 Drain, reserve some water to cook.

 - In a different large pan, heat the olive oil and stir the turmeric, garlic, and chili flakes, allowing them to sizzle for 1-2 minutes gently.

 - Add the clams and stir quickly to coat.
 Season generously, then stir in the wine.
 Cover the lid and cook in a couple of minutes.

 - Remove the lid, stir once more, and add the pasta, butter, tomatoes, and some spoons of the linguine cooking water.